Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 A man doing a diamond push-ups in his garage

-Tricep push-ups also called diamond push-ups or triangle push-ups, are an advanced variation of a standard push-up that focuses on the triceps.
+Tricep push-ups, also known as diamond or triangle push-ups, represent an advanced variation of the standard push-up, emphasizing triceps development.

 Tricep Push-Ups Variations To Try